carlmcqueen/mcqueenAnalytics/src/pages/index.md

         content: >-
           Many organizations choose to use turn key solutions for their donor and customer tracking that has set KPI outputs.
-McQueen Analytics can help create a independent solution that allows you take back control of your data and get custom insights and trends that can help you meet quarter and end of year goals with clear tracking throughout.
+McQueen Analytics can help create a independent solutions that allows you take back control of your data and get custom insights and trends that can help you meet quarter and end of year goals with clear tracking throughout.
         align: left